rehierl/node-tree-outliner/1-3-hierarchies/1-2-hierarchies-of-sets.md

 1. The setup is strict.
 2. The setup has exactly one root set.

-Some of the properties of a hierarchy are:
+A simple hierarchy has the following properties:

 * A hierarchy is not empty (one root set).
+* A hierarchy does not contain the empty set - `{} !in P`.
 * A hierarchy has no loops and no cycles.
-* A hierarchy has no overlapping sets.
+* A hierarchy has no overlapping sets (req-2).
+* Two sets are either disjoint ex-or related.
-* Two distinct sets are either disjoint, ex-or one is a strict subset of the other.
+* Two distinct sets are either disjoint ex-or strictly related.
 * Each set either has no, ex-or exactly one parent set.
 * A hierarchy always has one or more leaf sets.
 * Ancestor sets have more elements than their descendant sets.